L. Neil Smith: Politics

 Smith joined the Libertarian Party in 1972 (just after its beginnings in 1971).
 He served on the Platform Committee in 1977 and 1979, and in 1978 ran for the state legislature in Colorado, losing to Ronald Strahle by 10,895 votes to 1,925.

 In 1999, Smith announced that he would run for president in 2000 as an independent if his supporters would gather 1,000,000 online petition signatures asking him to run.
 After failing to achieve even 1,500 signatures, his independent campaign quietly died.
 He next tried an abortive run for the Libertarian Party nomination, which ended almost as quickly when, in the California primary, Harry Browne overwhelmingly defeated him, 71% to 9%.

 Although Browne was chosen by the party's 2000 national convention, Smith, because of a dispute between the Libertarian Party's national organization and its Arizona affiliate, appeared as the Libertarian Party candidate for president on the Arizona ballot.
 He and running mate Vin Suprynowicz received 5,775 votes in the national election, less than 0.01% of the vote.
 Shortly thereafter, Smith's supporters announced a new 1,000,000-signature petition drive; however, in late 2003, with the new drive once again failing to achieve even a small fraction of that total, Smith announced that he would not pursue another political office.

-Smith endorsed the Free State Project and Badnarik's campaign for president in 2004.
+Smith endorsed the Free State Project and Michael Badnarik's campaign for president in 2004.

-Smith is the founder of, and regularly contributed essays to, The Libertarian Enterprise, an anarcho-capitalist and paleolibertarian journal.
+Smith founded, and regularly contributed essays to, The Libertarian Enterprise, an anarcho-capitalist and paleolibertarian journal.